 How often should the Radiator Fluid be changed?

 As mentioned earlier, contaminants have a huge negative effect on performance.
 We already learned how to properly flush a radiator.
 Now let’s talk about official recommendations on fluid change – how often should it be replaced for maximum efficiency.
 Most manufacturers/brands claim you should change the antifreeze every 2-3 years.
 That equals 24-36K miles, depending on your driving style.
+If you are specifically looking for recommendations for diesel engines, the best antifreeze for Cummins diesel may have different guidelines for replacement, so always consult the manufacturer’s instructions.

 You could, of course, last on the same fluid for four, or even five years, but that can lead to sludge and deposit build-up.
 And one more thing: if you’re driving a brand-new car, and this is your first coolant change, you should perform it after 60K miles; after that, 30K miles will be the “golden standard” for all consecutive changes.